wezik/aoc-kotlin/README.md

 ## Years completed

 2024: 50/50⭐
-2025: 18/24⭐
+2025: 21/24⭐

 Missing implementations:

-- Day 24 (part 2): solution is mostly manual, it's difficult to implement in code
+- 2024 Day 24 (part 2): solution is mostly manual, it's difficult to implement in code
+- 2025 Day 10 (part 2): current approach requires significant optimizations, would probably have to look up alternatives to solving this

 ## Requirements to run